thomasheckmann/zx81-external-16k/README.md

 NOTE: WRX hi-res, to get full support for hi-res WRX a cercamic capacitor is needed between PIN 20 (CS) and GND.
 In this build with a KM62256ALP-10 a 1nF ceramic capacitor should be fitted.

-The value for the capacitor for different 62256 SRAM chips tested:
+The value for the capacitor for different 62256 SRAM chips tested with [STARFIGHT](https://problemkaputt.de/starfigh.htm)

 - KM62256ALP-10, 1.2nF